pubkey/rxdb/docs-src/docs/electron-database.md

   });
 });
 ```
-In your renderer process you can now call the ipcHandler and fetch data from SQLite:
+In your renderer process, you can now call the ipcHandler and fetch data from SQLite:

 ```ts
 const rows = await ipcRenderer.invoke('db-query', "SELECT * FROM Users");